-Good Friday ("Pitkäperjantai") commemorates the crucifixion and death of Jesus at Golgotha.
-It proclaims that Christ has died for us, and that his atoning work is accomplished.
+Good Friday commemorates the crucifixion and death of Jesus at Golgotha.
+It proclaims that Christ has died for us and that his atoning work is accomplished.

 Worship on Good Friday differs markedly from other days.
-Instead of the Eucharist, there is a Service of the Word.
-Lingering at its foot, we are called to "behold the wood of the cross, on which hung the Saviour of the world".
+Instead of the Eucharist, a Service of the Word is offered.
+Lingering at its foot, we are called to “behold the wood of the cross, on which hung the Saviour of the world”.

-The liturgical colour is black, and church bells and organs are traditionally silent.
-The altar is bare.
-Candles are not used, with the exception of the Christ candle, which symbolizes worship.
-We may spend time in prayer at three o'clock, the hour of Christ's death, and also at an evening service that commemorates his burial.
+On Good Friday, the liturgical colour is black, and church bells and organs are traditionally silent.
+The altar is bare and candles are not used except for the Christ candle, which symbolizes worship.
+We may spend time in prayer at three o'clock, the hour of Christ's death, and at an evening service commemorating his burial.